Responsive web design (Source: Bo-Yi Wu, goo.gl/bLnRyJ, under CC BY 2.0 licence)

 Static webpages used to deliver information are one of the most salient features of web 1.0.
-However, there is now a whole new generation of template-driven website building services which allow users to simply and easily set up websites which are dynamic rather than static and have a more web 2.0 feel and orientation.
-These websites increasingly involve responsive design, where a website can recognise a user’s device type and format itself appropriately (see image above); this means such websites can be aligned easily with mobile learning.
-Features typical of web 2.0 which are often found on these newer websites include:
+However, there is now a whole generation of template-driven website building services that allow users to simply and easily set up websites which are dynamic rather than static and have a more web 2.0 feel and orientation.
+In fact, we are now seeing a move in a web 3.0 direction with the incorporation of artificial intelligence (AI) into such services.
+These websites typically feature responsive design, where a website can recognise a user’s device type and then format itself appropriately (see image above); this means such websites can be aligned easily with mobile learning.

 -